All Episodes

 Two generations won't pay off.

-And if we are such a great country and our economy is so great, why do we owe every Tom Dick and Harry around the world?
+And if we are such a great country and our economy is so great, why do we owe every Tom, Dick, and Harry around the world?

 That sounds like voodoo economics.

-And I'm still laughing.
+Yeah, and I'm still laughing.

 Bob, thank you for your call.